 Michelle Jane Cochrane is an Australia artist who has been living and working in Far north Queensland for the past 17 years, originally from New South Wales, she moved to the Northern Rivers region of the Tweed Valley in 2018, where she fell in love with the endless shorelines and fresh mountain air, both inspirations for her fine art digital photography.

 Michelle has been engaged in art for over 40 years, self-taught, Michelle has expressed her artist flare previously through watercolor and interior design.

 Unique Attributes: What & Where & When

 Michelle captures her fleeting images at the water’s edge, this is where the magic happens!
 As the ocean recedes and the sun rises over the horizon, it casts silhouettes and contours along the intertidal zone.
-As the water ebbs and flows and the elements deposit marooned flotsam and jetsam, leaving behind transient tidal etchings and patterns, individually sculpted out of sand, shadows, textures and drift lines, each with a story to tell, unspoken engraved along the shoreline.
-You can view her digital art portfolio in collections.
+As the water ebbs and flows and the elements deposit marooned flotsam and jetsam, it leaves behind transient tidal etchings and patterns, individually sculpted out of sand, shadows, textures and drift lines, each with a story to tell, unspoken engraved along the shoreline.
+You can view her unique perspective in the digital art portfolio in collections.

-Each print gives you the opportunity to to have your own unique experience with her artwork, over and over again.
+Each print gives you the opportunity to have your own unique experience with her artwork, over and over again.
 They portray ambiguous illusions, more specifically where your brain switches between alternative interpretations, when looked at from different angles or perspectives.
 This technique enables her to embellish nature’s own printing process known as ‘phytoglyphy’ to create unimaginable limited edition prints on high quality Canvas and German etching paper, each with its unique certificate of authenticity and creative visual narrative, to stir your emotions, and encourage you to explore the image for yourself.
 All images are sourced along the local shorelines and estuaries and crafted at the Drift n Tides studio.

 Her collections are part of a recent series of prints, celebrating nature's dynamic everchanging shift in time and space.

 Some clear themes have emerged in her Coastal artworks: Otherworldly and extraordinary.

 Shivers - Butterflies and bugs